 Couples tend to forget that staying apart from each other physically has a lot of challenges, and if you both are staying in two different countries or continents, then the challenge is even more.

-You may find it a ‘need’ to talk with your loved one at any time of the day and also expect him/her to answer your calls and messages always, but that is not healthy.
-Your partner may feel it as a burden or get a notion that you are insecure.
+You may find it a ‘need’ to talk with your loved one at any time of the day and expect him/her always to answer your calls and messages, but that is unhealthy.
+Your partner may feel it is a burden or get a notion that you are insecure.

 4. Feeling like falling apart

-It is tough to keep track of all the changes that are happening in your partner’s life when you both are in a long-distance relationship, and during this transition period, even a slight change in your partner’s behavior can make you feel that you both are drifting apart or falling out of love.
+It is tough to keep track of all the changes in your partner’s life when you are in a long-distance relationship.
+Even a slight change in your partner’s behavior during this transition period can make you feel that you both are drifting apart or falling out of love.

 5. Not prioritizing your necessities accordingly